French steel pipemaker Vallourec reaches deal with creditors

-PARIS, Feb 3 (Reuters) - Vallourec VLLP.PA has reached an agreement in principle on financial restructuring with its main creditors, the French steel pipemaker said on Wednesday.
+PARIS, Feb 3 (Reuters) - French steel pipemaker Vallourec VLLP.PA said on Wednesday it has reached an agreement in principle on financial restructuring with its main creditors.

 It has filed a request with the commercial court of Nanterre, in greater Paris, for the opening of safeguard proceedings, the company said in a statement.